DillonJettCallis/rustLetLang/visiblity.md

-<none> = private, only usable with in the same module
-protect = usable to other modules in the same directory and the children of the current directory export = usable to all other modules in the current package publish = usable by anyone in any dependent packages
+private = private, only usable with in the same module (default) protected = usable to other modules in the same directory and the children of the current directory internal = usable to all other modules in the current package public = usable by anyone in any dependent packages

 Testing files are located in a separate directory that should have the same structure as the main directory, and use the same names plus 'Test' at the end.
 Test files will have the same access as the file they are named after, so if there